csci-362-02-2020/New-Leaf/readme.md

 To revert these changes run: `./scripts/moodleMod.sh reset`

 4. Run the tests!
-It is expected to see errors due to the three intentionally wrong test cases.

 `./scripts/runAllTests.py`

+At completion the results will be displayed in the default browser.
+If no faults have been injected all tests should pass.
+Note that there are 3 intentionally malformed test cases that were used to test error handing that will generate warnings.

 ## Navigating this Project